Culinaire1/Culinaire/README.md

 # Culinaire
-Web app for search food, their recepies, where to buy it and his popularity.
+Web app for search recipes, food, where to buy it and its popularity.